Skip to content

 There are dozens of home protection/home warranty plans.
 In some areas, sellers will offer one as an incentive to potential buyers.
 The plans vary widely, and typically require an annual fee.
 Before purchasing one, carefully research plans and costs, as well as complaints and the provider’s reputation.

 One last bit of advice: Discuss any upgrades with your insurance partner to make sure you have the right coverage level and to benefit from available discounts.
+Make sure your insurance agent or broker is aware of any significant changes or upgrades that affect your home’s value.

 Back To Top